ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 ## Relay

 As always we are investing a lot into removing complexity from creating relay schemas.
-Our new version now adds the new `nodes` field which allows clients to fetch multiple nodes in one go without the need of rewriting the query since the `ids` can be passed in as variable.
+Our new version now adds the new `nodes` field, which allows clients to fetch multiple nodes in one go without the need of rewriting the query since the `ids` can be passed in as variable.
 While the `nodes` field is not part of the relay specification it is a recommended extension.

 ```graphql
 {